sharthak18/A-WAY-TO-DOWNLOAD-YOUTUBE-AUDIO-/README.md

 Troubleshooting
 "Command not found": You probably didn't open the cmd window inside the folder.
 Try Step 2 again.

+Here is the upgraded command that will:

+Remove the ID from the filename.

+Add the Cover Art (Thumbnail) to the file so it shows up on your phone.

+Add Metadata (Artist/Song info) so your car/phone display reads it correctly.

+Copy and paste this command:

+DOS
+yt-dlp -x --audio-format m4a --add-metadata --embed-thumbnail -o "%(title)s.%(ext)s" https://youtu.be/WECKJ1VzCVA
+What's different in this command?
+-o "%(title)s.%(ext)s": This tells the tool: "Name the file just the video title.
+Don't add the weird ID code at the end."

+--embed-thumbnail: This grabs the picture from the YouTube video and "glues" it onto your song file as the album art.

+--add-metadata: This writes the song details inside the file, so when you play it on your phone, it doesn't just say "Unknown Artist."

+Pro Tip for "Official" Music Videos
+Sometimes YouTube titles are messy, like "Linkin Park - Numb (Official Video)".
+You don't want (Official Video) showing up on your phone.

+You can actually rename the file before you download it by typing the name you want inside the quotes.

+Example: If you want the file to be named exactly "My Jam.m4a", you type:

+DOS
+yt-dlp -x --audio-format m4a -o "My Jam.%(ext)s" https://youtu.be/WECKJ1VzCVA
+(Just replace "My Jam" with whatever name you want).

 "FFmpeg not found": Make sure ffmpeg.exe is sitting right next to yt-dlp.exe in the same folder.